The costs must be broken down according to the following standard budget categories at the end of each reporting period:

 - currency exchange losses

-However, VAT is an eligible cost in Horizon 2020 if the project participant is not entitled to deduct input tax.
-For more information see the Downloads at the bottom of this page.
+- deductible VAT (Please note: However, VAT is an eligible cost in Horizon 2020 if the project participant is not entitled to deduct input tax.
+More information can be found under "Downloads" (see below).)

-In certain cases defined in the GA costs may also be declared as fixed “unit costs”.
+In certain cases defined in the Grant Agreement costs may also be declared as fixed “unit costs”.
 Evidence must be provided that the “units” are related to the project, necessary for implementing the project and used in the project period.

 In addition to the costs incurred by the beneficiaries, the receipts of the project must also be reported.
 Please note that receipts may lead to a reduction of the grant.